j0ly/FirstProject/REPORT.md

 Sign up some users to the event.
 Check from the Admin page.
 Then go to the Cancel page and enter: ```' OR '1'='1```.
 All the sign-ups are now gone, as you can see from the Admin page!

 ### How to fix
 The “mysqli_real_escape_string” function can be used in “delete.php” on the $ticket variable, to prevent the SQL-injection (as used in “done.php” on other variables).
-But a simple input validation (fixed length + lowcase alfanum only) will also fix the problem in this case.
+But a simple input validation (fixed length + lowcase alfanum only) will be enough to fix the problem in this case.
 ## A2-Broken Authentication and Session Management
 The cookie-session-id and the clear text admin credentials are sent over an unencrypted connection.<br>